 How to make persimmon bread?

-Grate persimmon – Select a hard Fuyu persimmon and grate (don’t need to peel the skin) using the coarse side of your box grater.
-Measure 2 cups of coarsely grated persimmon.
+Step-1: Grate —> Select a HARD Fuyu persimmon and grate (don’t need to peel the skin) using the coarse side of your box grater.
+Measure 2 cups of coarsely grated fruit.

 Use Fuyu variety persimmons – Select ripe persimmons that are hard to the touch.
-Remove the stem end and grate in the coarse side of your box grater (unpeeled).
+Remove the stem end and grate (unpeeled) in the coarse side of your box grater.

-Flavorings – There is no vanilla extract / cinnamon in this healthy persimmon recipe.
+Flavorings – There is no vanilla extract or cinnamon.
 That is because the flavor of coconut oil combined with persimmon is really amazing.
 But, feel free to use any.

 Do not Over mix – As with all other baking recipes, over working the flour develops gluten and results in a not-so-soft baked product